NairSiddharth/Bullpen/_posts/2025-12-12-reed-sheppard-starting.md

 Potential draft bust to pesky point guard is a stark evolution.
 I'm glad Reed stuck the landing.

-## Why Fix What Isn't Broken?
+### Why Fix What Isn't Broken?

 Reed looks completely different compared to last season, but the Rockets outdo his year-over-year jump with their own.
 They've jumped from a 4.8 aNET ([6th in the league last season](https://dunksandthrees.com/stats/team?season=2025)) to 8.8 ([2nd this season](https://dunksandthrees.com/stats/team?season=2026)).
 Their offense and defense are both elite, ranking 4th leaguewide.
 With the team humming and Reed already logging 24.9 mpg, more than starter Josh Okogie who plays 20.9 mpg, is there any reason to reinvent the wheel?

 Maybe not, honestly.
-The starting lineup of Amen Thompson, Josh Okogie, Jabari Smith Jr., Kevin Durant, and Alperen Sengun has a [net rating of 14.6](https://www.nba.com/stats/lineups/advanced?CF=TEAM_ABBREVIATION*E*HOU&dir=D&sort=MIN), 5th best in the NBA (GP >10, MIN >100 for lineups).
-It has everything: ball-handling from Sengun and Amen, shooting from Jabari and Okogie, scoring from KD, and elite defense across the board.
+The starting lineup of Amen Thompson, Josh Okogie, Jabari Smith Jr., Kevin Durant, and Alperen Şengün has a [net rating of 14.6](https://www.nba.com/stats/lineups/advanced?CF=TEAM_ABBREVIATION*E*HOU&dir=D&sort=MIN), 5th best in the NBA (GP>10, MIN>100 for lineups).
+It has everything: ball-handling from Şengün and Amen, shooting from Jabari and Okogie, scoring from KD, and elite defense across the board.
 While Okogie's individual numbers lag behind Sheppard's, his 3&D role in the lineup makes him valuable, he doesn't need the ball in his hands to add value.
 Reed *could* do the same thing, but it's a waste of his skillset.

 The numbers bear this out.
 When Sheppard plays with the starters, they post a 9.8 net rating, but that's a notable drop from 14.6.
-Look at the Durant-Sengun-Amen-Reed quartet specifically.
+Look at the Durant-Şengün-Amen-Reed quartet specifically.
 Across 158 possessions, they've posted a [+0.3 net rating](https://www.nba.com/stats/lineups/advanced?CF=MIN*GE*50&GroupQuantity=4&TeamID=1610612745&dir=D&slug=advanced&sort=NET_RATING), essentially treading water.
 For that much talent on the floor at once for the Rockets, those numbers are damning.
 I think Reed ends up being too much of a good thing here.
-The Rockets are developing Amen Thompson's on-ball skills in the starting lineup, reflected in his career-high assist and usage numbers.
+The Rockets are developing Amen Thompson's on-ball skills in the starting lineup, reflected in his [career-high assist and usage numbers](https://www.nba.com/stats/player/1641708?dir=D&sort=AST_PCT).
 With three playmakers plus Durant's offensive responsibilities competing for touches, the sum ends up being less than the individual parts.
 Amen needs on-ball reps to grow into a capable playmaker, but reducing Reed to spot-up duty isn't working.
 All that talent, and they're barely keeping their head above water.

 There's also the playoff defensive question.
-Reed's been solid in the regular season (107.2 defensive rating, 3rd on the team among rotation players), but playoff basketball is different.
+Reed's been solid in the regular season (107.2 defensive rating, [3rd on the team among rotation players](https://www.nba.com/stats/team/1610612745/players-advanced?dir=A&sort=DEF_RATING)), but playoff basketball is different.
 Isolation defense matters more when games slow down and get physical.
 At 6'1.75" with a 6'3.25" wingspan, Reed is small even for a point guard.
 SGA, Luka, Anthony Edwards, really any of the West's top scorers would happily iso against him.
 Okogie's [6'4" frame and 7-foot wingspan](https://www.nbadraft.net/players/josh-okogie/) give Houston the switching versatility they need in those situations.

 What is working for the Rockets is Reed's current role split as a super sub and as lead guard for bench units.
-He comes on as a super sub when one of the big three (Durant, Thompson, or Sengun) sit, operating as a combo guard.
-He's a [scorer](https://www.pbpstats.com/on-off/nba/player?Season=2025-26&SeasonType=Regular%2BSeason&TeamId=1610612745&PlayerId=201142) when Durant rests or the [primary playmaker](https://www.pbpstats.com/on-off/nba/player?Season=2025-26&SeasonType=Regular%2BSeason&TeamId=1610612745&PlayerId=1630578) when Sengun is off the floor.
+He comes on as a super sub when one of the big three (Durant, Thompson, or Şengün) sit, operating as a combo guard.
+He's a [scorer](https://www.pbpstats.com/on-off/nba/player?Season=2025-26&SeasonType=Regular%2BSeason&TeamId=1610612745&PlayerId=201142) when Durant rests or the [primary playmaker](https://www.pbpstats.com/on-off/nba/player?Season=2025-26&SeasonType=Regular%2BSeason&TeamId=1610612745&PlayerId=1630578) when Şengün is off the floor.
 Sort of a swiss army knife.
 When he's running bench-heavy lineups or these hybrid bench-starter groups, the results speak for themselves.
 Take the Reed-Durant-Adams-Jabari quartet.
 Reed runs the offense and provides spacing, Durant scores, Adams does the dirty work inside, Jabari spaces and guards.
-They've posted an elite +41.27 net rating in 62 minutes.
+They've posted an elite [+34.17 net rating in 67 minutes](https://www.pbpstats.com/wowy-combos/nba?TeamId=1610612745&Season=2025-26&SeasonType=Regular%2BSeason&PlayerIds=201142,1642263,1631095,203500).
 Everyone has a clear role, everyone eats.
 That's what happens when you're not forcing three playmakers onto the floor at once.

 So, case closed, everyone goes home?

-## Elevated Ceiling
+### Elevated Ceiling

 Not so fast.